 Consider your own education.
 I’d bet that just a handful of teachers made a huge difference.
-And you remember a few teachers because you hated them.
-Then, the majority were just, like, ok.
-And you probably can’t even name some of your teachers.
+And the majority of teacherrs were just, sorta, okay.
+You probably can’t even name many of your teachers.

 Likewise, I have hundreds of articles here at Byrdseed.
 Only eight of those articles really matter in terms of readership.
-They represent 70% of the site’s page views.
-My time is better spent polishing those eight articles than writing another article (that is likely to go unread).
+They represent 70% of Byrdseed’s page views.
+Writing another new article is less important than polishing those 8 articles that really matter.

 As busy teachers, we should figure out what is an 8 out of 10 or higher.
 Double down on those few things you’re already doing that really matter.
-And scale back on the most time-consuming things that offer the least benefit.
+Scale back on the most time-consuming things that offer the least benefit.

 Ok.